How did you become an expert on procrastination?

 What are your credentials?

-In addition, I’ve been a member of APDO Association of Professional Declutterers & Organisers for over a decade and served for 6 years as an Board member.
+I’ve been a member of APDO Association of Professional Declutterers & Organisers for over a decade and served for 6 years as an Board member.
 During this time, I wrote and led the 1st UK courses for professional organisers.
-I’m also proud to belong to the Institute for Challenging Disorganization and hold a specialist certificate in Chronic Disorganization, I recently created the 1st UK training for virtual organisers and hosted the 1st UK Virtual Summit for Virtual Organisers & Declutterers.
+I’m also proud to be involved with the Institute for Challenging Disorganization – I contribute to the ICD Time Management & Productivity task force and am currently writing a chapter on procrastination for a new textbook.

 Any publications to help with procrastination?